Have you ever thought about how today’s amazing technological advances affect relationships?

 How does all of this impact relationships?

 Do you remember calling home from college once a week to talk to your parents?
 It required remembering all that happened during the week before and that also meant there were many things you had to figure out on your own because mom and dad weren’t available at the drop of a hat to give you their best problem solving maneuver.
-This begs the question, how are young people impacted by constantly being able to be in touch with their parents when life gets challenging versus taking a stab at trying to figure it out for themselves?
+So – how are young people impacted by constantly being able to be in touch with their parents when life gets challenging versus taking a stab at trying to figure it out for themselves?

 Have you ever experienced miscommunication in a text message?
 For example, take the word “fine.”
 You text your spouse saying you want to go out to eat tonight.
 Your spouse replies, “Fine.”
-Is that, “Fine, I’m good with it.
-Let’s roll,” or “Fine, like not really fine because we’ve already eaten out three times this week.”
-Or is it, “Fine,” with a big exasperated sigh followed by, “Whatever!?”
-Who knows, because all you have to work with is the word “fine.”
+There are tons of ways to interpret that word and the person’s intent behind it.

 How about boundaries?
-At first everybody seemed super excited about being connected all the time.
-Now people realize, “Wow, I can be reached anywhere, anytime, and maybe that’s not so great.”
+At first, constant connectivity was super-exciting for everyone.
+Now people realize that being reachable anywhere and anytime may not be so great.
 Constant pings at the dinner table can make it challenging to have meaningful conversation with family and friends.

-There is a fair amount of chatter these days about how thinking and behavior have changed as a result of digital devices and other technology.
-Is there such a thing as technology overload?
-Are attention spans affected by constantly switching back and forth between incoming text messages, email and the task at hand?
+There is a fair amount of chatter these days about how digital devices and other technology have changed thinking and behavior.
+Is technology overload a thing?
+Does constantly switching back and forth between incoming text messages, email and the task at hand affect attention span?
 Has creativity diminished?

-And, has meaningful conversation with friends and family been replaced by photos and snippets of life posted on Facebook?
+And, have we replaced meaningful conversation with friends and family with photos and the snippets of life we see on Facebook?

 Ask yourself.
-How would your most meaningful relationships be enhanced if you changed or limited the way you currently use technology?
+How can you enhance your most meaningful relationships if you change or limit the way you currently use technology?